 30.5.2.2 Supply Bids for Participating Generators

 In addition to the common elements listed in Section 30.5.2.1, Supply Bids for Participating Generators shall contain the following components as applicable: Start-Up Bid, Minimum Load Bid, Ramp Rate, Minimum and Maximum Operating Limits; Energy Limit, Regulatory Must-Take/Must-Run Generation; Contingency Flag; and Contract Reference Number (if any).
 Scheduling Coordinators submitting these Bid components for a Multi-Stage Generating Resource must do so for the submitted MSG Configuration.
+Scheduling quantities that a Scheduling Coordinator identifies as Regulatory Must-Take Generation for a CHP Resource shall be limited to the quantity necessary to meet the reasonably anticipated industrial host’s thermal and electric requirements and shall not exceed any established RMTmax values.
+The CHP Resource owner or operator shall provide its Scheduling Coordinator with the Regulatory Must-Take values and is solely responsible for the accuracy of the information.
+The Scheduling Coordinator for the CHP Resource will schedule the quantities consistent with information provided subject to any contract rights the Scheduling Coordinator may have.
 A Scheduling Coordinator for a Physical Scheduling Plant or a System Unit may include Generation Distribution Factors as part of its Supply Bid.
 If the Scheduling Coordinator has not submitted the Generation Distribution Factors applicable for the Bid, the CAISO will use default Generation Distribution Factors stored in the Master File.
 All Generation Distribution Factors used by the CAISO will be normalized based on Outage data that is available to the automated market systems.
 A Multi-Stage Generating Resource and its MSG Configurations are registered under a single Resource ID and Scheduling Coordinator for the Multi-Stage Generating Resource must submit all Bids for the resource’s MSG Configurations under the same Resource ID.
 For a Multi-Stage Generating Resources Scheduling Coordinators may submit bid curves for up to ten individual MSG Configurations of their Multi-Stage Generating Resources into the Day-Ahead Market and up to three individual MSG Configurations into the Real-Time Market.
 Scheduling Coordinators for Multi-Stage Generating Resources must submit a single Operational Ramp Rate for each MSG Configuration for which it submits a supply Bid either in the Day-Ahead Market or Real-Time Market.
 For Multi-Stage Generating Resources the Scheduling Coordinator may submit the Transition Times, which cannot be greater than the maximum Transition Time registered in the Master File.
 To the extent the Scheduling Coordinator does not submit the Transition Time that is a registered feasible transition the CAISO will use the registered maximum Transition Time for that MSG Transition for the specific Multi-Stage Generating Resource.

 * * *